kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-technologies/01-styling-technologies-part-1.md

   }
 ```

-* Now the testimonial image is round
+* Now the technologies image is round

 ## Image violate the top edge
 ```css